 The patterns in 'A Swimming Pool Of Dreams' represent people's faces and highlights that they all have something to pray for but are still holding hands and sticking together.
 In the centre of the installation will be an eclectic and vibrant African Dutch Wax pool representing people's dreams, coming through in so many different colours, because they have all prayed for different things.

 Any other projects up and coming that we should know about?

 Yes, but unfortunately I can't reveal any information due to a non-disclosure contract that I have signed!
-I can tell you one thing though – it's a really exciting project and involves hundreds of chairs!
+I can tell you one thing though – it's a fascinating project and involves hundreds of chairs!

-I didn't have a coffee but had a green tea with my whole family, while watching the Olympics.
+I didn't have a coffee but had a green tea with my whole family while watching the Olympics.
 I wasn't feeling too well and was down with the flu, so my mum did everything for me!
-To be fair, I did milk it a little – but sometimes we all need a little bit of mum's love!
+I did milk it a little – but sometimes we all need a little bit of mum's love!